jackmoran1119/CS3210-Final-Project/README.md

 To run the web application.

-Clone the repo and run the app python file from an IDE.
+Clone the repo and run the open the python file from an IDE.

+You will need to pip install scikit-learn and pip install pandas.

+Once both libraries are install run the application.

 This should start a web server and provide a url to view the web application.

 Instruction to use application should be shown on the web app page.